Cadair/skill-jitsi/README.md

 This skill currently requires the master branch of opsdroid for reacting to a new Jitsi widget on matrix.

-This skill provides two commands:
+This skill provides the following commands:

 `!jitsi` which optionally takes one argument, which is either the URL to a jitsi call or the name of the conference for the configured domain.
 It will then post a URL for the conference to the channel, and if the matrix connector is configured add a Jitsi widget to the room.
 If no arguments are given the room name will be used for the conference id.

 `!endjitsi` which removes a jitsi widget from a matrix room.

+`!setjitsiurl` Set a custom jitsi url for this room.

+`!unsetjitsiurl` Unset a custom jitsi url for this room.

 Also if a Jitsi widget is added to a matrix room the plain URL for that conference will be posted to the channel. (i.e. not through the riot wrapper).